Assassination of Shinzo Abe: Misinformation

 Video capturing the surrounding area of the assassination from the sky by the television station was widely shared online by conspiracy theorists as a proof of Abe's death by sniper rifle, instead of Yamagami's homemade gun, from the roof of the nearby shopping mall Sanwa City Saidaiji.
 The conspiracy theory claimed that there was a white tent spotted on the roof of the mall in the video, and that tent was used as a hideout by the sniper.
 The management company of Sanwa City Saidaiji clarified that the tent was set up for the purpose of cleaning the ventilation ducts, and denied the possibility that it could have been used by anyone without authorisation.
 A comedian admitted that he was responsible for spreading this conspiracy theory online.
 After receiving criticism, he published an apology video on YouTube.

 Several media outlets misidentified the video game developer Hideo Kojima as the assassin.
 The misreporting allegedly stemmed from jokes on the online message board 4chan and Twitter that were taken as fact and subsequently published by the far-right French politician Damien Rieu, the Greek news outlet ANT1, and the Iranian website Mashregh News.
-ANT1 additionally reported that the suspect was "passionate about Che Guevara".
+ANT1 additionally reported that the suspect was "passionate about Che Guevara", circulating an image of Kojima wearing a Soviet ushanka in front of a portrait of Che Guevara, while Rieu posted that same image with the caption "the far-left kill".
 ANT1 uploaded the broadcast to its YouTube account, but later removed it.
 Rieu took down the original tweet and issued an apology.
 Kojima's company, Kojima Productions, condemned the false reports and threatened legal action against those perpetuating the rumour.

 Some social media users also falsely claimed that a fabricated tweet by Abe, detailing supposed information that could incriminate Hillary Clinton, led to his death.

 Copycat threats

 Thirty minutes after the shooting, a threatening phone call was made to Matsuyama's office, where Abe had been initially scheduled to deliver a speech.
 A suspect was arrested on 9 July for making threats.

-The Hyogo prefectural police are investigating a death threat and resignation demand for Akashi Mayor Fusaho Izumi, who previously served as an aide to the assassinated lawmaker Kōki Ishii.
+The Hyōgo prefectural police investigated a death threat and resignation demand for Akashi Mayor Fusaho Izumi, who previously served as an aide to the assassinated lawmaker Kōki Ishii.

-Hours after the shooting, online assassination threats were made in Singapore and Taiwan against their respective leaders, Prime Minister of Singapore Lee Hsien Loong and Republic of China president Tsai Ing-wen.
+Hours after the shooting, online assassination threats were made in Singapore and Taiwan against their respective leaders, Prime Minister Lee Hsien Loong and President Tsai Ing-wen.
 In Singapore, a 45-year-old man was arrested after his threats online were reported to the police.
 In Taiwan, the threat came from a 22-year-old man in Tainan, who was arrested at his home in Yongkang District.

 Thailand additionally tightened security around its government officials and planned to increase security at the upcoming Asia-Pacific Economic Cooperation summit, due to be hosted in Bangkok on 17–18 November.

+Nine months after Abe's death, on 15 April 2023, an attempted assassination of Fumio Kishida occurred and Kishida was unscathed during the incident; commentators believed that the perpetrator was inspired by Yamagami.